XingFramework/xing-auth-protocol/README.md

 The base app looks up this user, finds an (opaque) verifier token and the salt value used to generate this verifier for the user.
 It uses the verifier `v` and a random number `b` to compute `(v + g^b) % N` (`g` and `N` are as above), which is the server's public key.

 [Macaroons]
-The server attenuates the macaroon with what's called a "caveat" - in general a caveat is something that the client must arrange to prove before the macaroon can be considered valid.
-A caveat has a value that identifies what must be proved, as well as some opaque data that a prover can use to determine how to do the proof.
+The server attenuates the macaroon with a "third-party caveat" - something that the client must arrange to prove before the macaroon can be considered valid.
+Such a caveat has a value that identifies what must be proved, as well as some opaque data that a prover can use to determine how to do the proof.
 In this case, the caveat is "prove that you are <user>" and the data is the salt and public key for the SRP protocol.

 The server returns this macaroon to the client.
 Without the proof of authentication, it's useless - the macaroon could in principle be sent over an unsecured channel.